 The problem is one of perception.
 The judicial retention elections appear to give citizens a voice.
 The state holds elections, after all.
 But as Professor Ware explains, the choice is illusory.
 More about this and Ware is in my post Kansas has the appearance, without the reality, of judicial accountability.

-Ware’s 2007 research on this matter, published by the Federalist Society, may be read at Selection to the Kansas Supreme Court.
+Ware’s 2007 research on this matter may be read at The Bar’s Extraordinarily Powerful Role in Selecting the Kansas Supreme Court.
 The opening sentence of this report starkly states the uniqueness of the process in Kansas: “Kansas is the only state in the union that gives the members of its bar majority control over the selection of state supreme court justices.”